jessicafarias/AppleProject/README.md

     Requirements:

-    Positioning using Flexbox OR Grid
+    -Positioning using Flexbox OR Grid
-    Floats and positioning
+    -Floats and positioning
-    The CSS background should cover the whole page irrespective of the screen size.
+    -The CSS background should cover the whole page irrespective of the screen size.

 ## Built With